Conway Nursing Pathway Program

 Requirements and Timeline

-Pathfinders and mentors must be able to meet all program requirements (see model timeline for details).
+Pathfinders and mentors must be able to meet all program requirements.
 Pathfinder orientation dates and times will vary.
 Additional orientation and/or program requirements may be required depending on each pathfinder’s entry level and/or role.
 Pathfinders may also be eligible for part-time employment at Children’s National if applicable.

 Mentors will need to commit to serving as a mentor based on program requirements, and may serve between two and four years in this role.